Govind-Patwal/Credit_Risk_Analysis/README.md

 * The Oversampling/Undersampling/Combination algorithms also fare poorely than the Ensemble algorithms in terms of recall scores for both high-risk and low-risk loans.

 ### Recommendation
-AdaBoost - it clearly stood out with 93% Accuracy score.
+**AdaBoost**: It clearly stood out with 93% Accuracy score.
 It also has the highest high-risk and low-risk recall scores.
 Finally, another very important place where it does much better as compared to others is the high-risk precision score - in this score it is 3x that of the algorithm with the second highest precision score, and 9x that of the majority of the algorithms - this means it is 3-9 times more likely to spot high-risk loans, which if unspotted can have serious consequences for any lender.